katiesaund/academic_website/content/post/r_package_development/index.md

 What follows are the issues that I ran into that these two resources didn't address.

 ## Issue 1: Working on R devel
 R devel is the version of R currently under development.
 As of January 2020, the release version of R was 3.6.2 and the development version of R was 4.0.
-The development version of R is relevant to package development and submission because the package must pass the CHECK on R devel without ERRORs or WARNINGs.
+The development version of R is relevant to package development and submission because the package must pass the `CHECK` on R devel without `ERRORs` or `WARNINGs`.
 Naive programmer that I was, I assumed my code was robust and would work on 3.5 (where it was developed), 3.6.2 (what I'm currently working with), and on 4.0.
 Boy, was I wrong!

 ### 1A) How to know if you code passes CHECK on R devel
 I used `devtools::check_win_devel()` to test if my package passed the `CHECK` on R devel.
 This function tests the package on a windows server and emails you the results in ~15-30 minutes.
 I got my results back and learned that I had something like ~30 failed unit tests on 4.0 despite a perfect record on 3.6.2.
 Finding this out left me with the big question: "What do I do now?"

-### CONTINUE WITH THE 1B - 1E IF YOUR CODE DIDN'T PASS CHECK ON R DEVEL
+### Skip to 2) if your code passed `CHECK` on R devel
 ### 1B) Getting R devel on my mac
 I installed R devel on my mac (and reinstalled R release for good measure so I'd know they both go to the same location):